The library superb

 As a third example, we illustrate the harmonic means hmean

-along with 99.9% confidence intervals using lines:
+along with 99.9% confidence intervals of the harmonic mean displayed using lines:

 statistic = "hmean",